Skip to content Skip to main navigation Report an accessibility issue

 The Psychosocial Aspects of School Sport (PASS) team is directed by Dr. Jedediah Blanton.

 On the PASS team, we focus on adolescent development in sport, primarily through maximizing the interscholastic sport experience for young people.
 We aim to help athletes, coaches, and administrators identify how to increase the positive developmental nature of school sport, and seek ways to harness the educational mission of high school and interscholastic athletics.
-Through critical research, we have investigated and developed a grounded theory of education-based athletics.
-Furthermore, our team collaborates with world-leading scholars and national sport organizations to develop and evaluate programming like the NFHS hosted Captains Course (completed by >50K people), and are investigating mental health literacy and components of well-being in school sport settings and sport-anchored relationships.
-Our primary scientific society is the North American Society for the Psychology of Sport and Physical Activity, and we regularly attend the Midwest Sport and Exercise Psychology Symposium (MSEPS).
+Our team collaborates with world-leading scholars and national sport organizations to develop and evaluate programming, and to explore the sport experience for young people.
+In directing the PASS team, Dr. Blanton is guided by three goals that facilitate and situate our work: (1) Mentor students in research practices and professional development, (2) Sustain productivity through scholarly artifacts, and (3) Purse partnerships to serve youth sport stakeholders.

 Psychosocial Aspects of School Sport (PASS) Team: